SHMUSHCOM/todo-project/notes.md

 - What to store in the server side, what to store in the local storage?
 - How would you add a modal

+Data modelling:
+- Todos - They have an owner, and the owner can belong to an organization.
+  - Need to sometimes get all the todos for an owner
+  - Need sometimes to get all the todos in an organization

+Changing the data model
+- Changing property names?
+- Moving from a reference to an organization entity from a organization name

+Forms
+- Should I make one form component that highly configurable?
+Or separate forms
+-

+Auth:
+JWT token - Should I use bearer pattern for passing the access token?
+Where should I check Role / access to the specific Todo?
+Get / Update / Delete / Create

+Should I store the the org ID and the User ID on the todo?
+Or should I store the org ID on the user and do a Join to get the all todos for the org.

+When server is down, there is no response???
+How to handle timeouts?

+Drop down with users
+- Keep a list of users in the state
+- Or get a list of users from the database?

+Mongoose:
+How to filter on populated fields?
+Using Lean to just convert results to POJO?

 **Course**
 - Sockets?